dtinth/dt.in.th/citd3quiz.md

 We used this quiz at the [Code in the Dark Thailand: CNX 2019](/auden.html#code-in-the-dark-3-cnx-2019) event to select the contestants to participate in each qualification round.
 The difficulty of the questions here ranges from easy to ridiculous[^why].
+This quiz is not indicative of your skill.

 <!-- prettier-ignore-start -->